 \subsection{Flag-no-square complexes and characteristic subgroups}

-A \emph{cycle} in a simplicial complex $\mathcal{T}$ is a subcomplex homeomorphic to the circle $\mathbb S^1$, and its \emph{length} is the number of edges in the cycle.
-A \emph{diagonal} of a cycle is an edge connecting any two non-consecutive vertices in this cycle.
-A simplicial complex $\mathcal{T}$ is said to satisfy the \emph{flag-no-square} condition if $\mathcal{T}$ is a flag complex and any cycle of length 4 in $\mathcal{T}$ has a diagonal.
+A \emph{cycle} in a simplicial complex $\mathcal{T}$ is a subcomplex homeomorphic to the circle $\mathbb S^1$; its \emph{length} is the number of edges in the cycle.
+A \emph{diagonal} of a cycle is an edge connecting any two nonconsecutive vertices in this cycle.
+A simplicial complex $\mathcal{T}$ is said to satisfy the \emph{flag-no-square condition} if $\mathcal{T}$ is a flag complex and if any cycle of length 4 in $\mathcal{T}$ has a diagonal.